codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 * The `releaseDate` indicates the date the software was released.
 * The `pubDate` indicates the date you published the documentation.

+To build a .zip of the released documentation, you can further set `-DbuildReleaseZip=true` when running the release goal on the command line, or `<buildReleaseZip>true</buildReleaseZip>` in the execution configuration.

+The file, `_projectName_-_releaseVersion_-docs.zip`, can be found after the build in the project build directory.
+When unzipped, it unpacks the documentation for the release under `_projectName_/_releaseVersion_/`.

+At present this builds a .zip only of the release documents for the current module.
+In other words, only HTML and PDF output, and only corresponding to the DocBook XML sources built in the current module.
+As a result, if your documentation set requires documents from multiple modules, you must still build the final release .zip yourself.

 ## Notes on Syntax Highlighting

 Uses [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) 3.0.83,